Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 What to Watch Out For

-Millennium has four disclosures reported on its Form ADV.
-The majority of the disclosures are minor regulatory action violations; however, it’s important to note that the firm paid a fine of $300,000 for a U.S. Securities and Exchange Commission rule violation in 2017.
+Millennium has six disclosures reported on its Form ADV.
+The majority of the disclosures are minor regulatory action violations; however, it’s important to note that the firm paid a fine of $300,000 for an alleged U.S. Securities and Exchange Commission rule violation in 2017.

 Opening an Account with Millennium Management